-3) Go on a holiday
+3. Go on a holiday

-If there’s a lack of funds for that just take a long walk after dinner, plan a long, special date or enjoy a picnic dinner – anything that gets you both excited.
+If there’s a lack of funds for that, just take a long walk after dinner, plan a long, special date or enjoy a picnic dinner – anything that gets you both excited.
 Talking will bond you together and enable you to connect deeper.

-4) Try something new
+4. Try something new

 Just because you are married does not mean that you can’t be adventurous in bed.
-Discuss your desires openly with your partner, try new positions, sex toys and new fantasies.
+Discuss your desires openly with your partner, try new positions, sex toys, and new fantasies.

-5) Don’t be afraid of sex therapy
+5. Don’t be afraid of sex therapy

 If there are sex issues in your marriage and you both aren’t sure what to do, one of the best things you can do is go to a sex or marriage therapist.

 While discussing this particular subject can be awkward at first—remember that your therapist works with many couples with similar issues.
 Soon their candor will be refreshing as you both open up about your feelings.
 It will feel very freeing, in fact.

-Over the last several years, therapy has become less and less taboo and more widely accepted.
-According to a poll by Psychology Today, more than 27% of adults sought help from a therapist of some kind in the previous two years from the poll.
+It is common for adults to seek help from a therapist of some kind.
 Of course, that includes all types of issues, including relationship issues.
 Still, it shows one major thing—that many people rely on the help of a mental health professional.

 What can you expect from sex therapy?

-Sometimes you aren’t sure the root cause of it—in which case the therapist will try to help you figure it out—and other times you know what it is, but you just can’t get past it.
+Sometimes you aren’t sure the root cause of it—in which case, the therapist will try to help you figure it out—and other times, you know what it is, but you just can’t get past it.